jugler/aries/README.md

 - Service reads the "cubism" tag and applies filters on its images to show only those that match

 # Current Functionality
-1. Server loads the imgs directory, sends the html and js back with the filenames on the html
+1. Server loads the imgs directory, sends the html and js back with the filenames(random order) on the html
 2. front end (aries.js) loads the images and circles through them with a fade utility.
-Everytime it cycles through the filenames list it shuffles it.
 3. front end scales the images to the appropiate resolution